cmedlock/deepspeech.pytorch/README.md

 # Summary

 CM: Documentation of summer 2018 internship project using Sean Naren's implementation of DeepSpeech2.
 Comments that I added to the existing documentation are marked with 'CM'.
+Files that I added have the suffix '_cm'.

 # deepspeech.pytorch